SoftwareOutlook/ASEArch-Test-Codes/README.md

 The average time per iteration is collected for each run and the minimum, the average and the maximum values over the runs are reported.
-The output contains also the values of the grid sizes, block sizes (if the loops are blocked) and the number of used OpenMP threads.
+The output contains also the values of the grid sizes, block sizes (if the loops are blocked), the number of used OpenMP threads and the MPI topology (if MPI is enabled).

 Build:
 =====